jskulski/tictactoe-in-the-style-of-uncle-bob-colon-i-present-a-ridicously-extensible-implementation/README.md

 Reading about Haskell lately and interested in FP (but wholly ignorant of it) lately, interested in how side effects are handled.
 Want to try building this as stateless as possible.

+Trying to think of Tic Tac Toe, Battleship, or snake as the function

+    game(move, state) -> new state

+It's actually got me excited to see if this can translate to real business cases.
+Is it effective to think of sites like Amazon as collections of functions?

 Also, wtf are monads man.

 ### What is Open/Closed anyway?